jkrsoftware-de/Generic-Locking-Library/readme.md

 ### 📃 The underlying Software-License.
 This Software is free forever.

-There is nothing to pay and nothing to fulfill, to use/edit/(re-)publish my written Software-Code.
+There is nothing to pay and nothing to fulfill, to use / to edit / to (re-)publish my written Software-Code.

 *You can also have a look at: [license.md](license.md) in the same Directory.*